CKalitin/ckalitin.github.io/_posts/2024-12-25-more-kos-boosters.md

     <meta property="og:image" content="{{site.url}}/assets/images/more-kos-boosters/Quad-Landing.jpg">
 </head>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/TlE2G-zM3PI?si=CwmZvX_dRyTEJXnh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 FIX LINK FIX LINK FIX LINK
 X Post Link for comments: <a href="https://x.com/CKalitin/status/1816283619213582749">here</a>.

 Read the code <a href="https://github.com/CKalitin/KOS-Scripts">here</a>.

 I have a tendency to only write blog posts about things I think are impressive.
-This blog post isn't very technically impressive to me, but documenting your work has value in and of itself. <a href="https://mischajohal.com/Thoughts/Reflecting-on-UBC-Solar">Mischa Johal</a>, THE UBC SOLAR WIZARD, has done a great job at drilling into our heads the importance of documentation.
+This blog post isn't very technically impressive to me, but documenting your work has value in and of itself. <a href="https://mischajohal.com/Thoughts/Reflecting-on-UBC-Solar">Mischa Johal</a>, THE UBC SOLAR WIZARD, has done a great job at drilling into our heads at UBC Solar the importance of documentation.

 I was going to make this blog post understandable to non technical kOS folk and hence increase the readership infinitely, however I realized I'm the only person who will ever read this.